Preetha Reddy

 Preetha Reddy is the vice chairperson of Apollo Hospitals, one of the largest healthcare conglomerates of India.
-In September 2012, she was elected to the board as independent director of medical technology company Medtronic.
+In September 2012, she was elected to the board as independent director of Medtronic - a med tech firm.

 Early life and education

-Growing up, Reddy would visit her fathers hospital and observe his work.
-She obtained her Bachelor of Science degree in Chemistry from Madras University and master's degree in Public Administration from Annamalai University.
+Growing up, Reddy would visit her father's hospital and observe his work.
+She obtained her Bachelor of Science degree in chemistry from Madras University and master's degree in Public Administration from Annamalai University.
 She married her husband while in college and her father invited her to work at Apollo Hospital after her sister Shobana moved to Hyderabad.

 She has three sisters, Suneeta Reddy, Sangita Reddy, and Shobana Kamineni, who are all serving as Directors in Apollo Hospitals.
 Their father, Prathap, founded Apollo in 1983 and the family still owns 34 percent of the company.

 Career

 Reddy joined Apollo Hospitals as a joint managing director in 1989, before being promoted to managing director.
 Under her direction, the hospital increased the number of beds it housed and helped Apollo Hospital gain its quality certification.

 In 2012, Reddy was elected to the board as independent director of medical technology company Medtronic.
 Two years later, Reddy succeeded her father as executive vice-chairperson of Apollo Hospitals.